textadventures/quest/docs/tutorial/using_containers.md

 Create a "fridge" object in the kitchen and give it a description like "A big old refrigerator sits in the corner, humming quietly."

 Now let's set the fridge up as a container.
-Click the Container tab.
+Click the Features tab, tick Container, and then go to the new Container tab.
 By default, "Not a container" is selected.
 Change this to "Closed container".
 The Container options will now appear.

 ![](Container.png "Container.png")